-Any concerns regarding the safeguarding practices at the school will be raised with the Head teacher, and the necessary whistleblowing procedures will be followed, as outlined in the Whistleblowing Policy.
+Any concerns regarding the safeguarding practices at the school will be raised with the Headteacher, and the necessary whistleblowing procedures will be followed, as outlined in the Whistleblowing Policy.
 If a staff member feels unable to raise an issue with the Head teacher, they should access other whistleblowing channels such as the NSPCC whistleblowing helpline (0800 028 0285).

-19. Safeguarding concerns and allegations of abuse against staff
+32. Allegations of abuse against staff

-All allegations against staff, supply staff, volunteers and contractors will be managed in line with the school's Allegations of Abuse Against Staff Policy, a copy of which will be provided to, and understood by, all staff.
+All allegations against staff, supply staff, volunteers and contractors will be managed in line with the school's Allegations of Abuse Against Staff Policy.
 The school will ensure all allegations against staff, including those who are not employees of the school, are dealt with appropriately and that the school liaises with the relevant parties.